 Technology helps but your judgment still comes first

-Firms are pouring resources into electronic KYB tools, and for good reason.
+Firms are pouring resources into digital KYB tools, and for good reason.
 Automated company lookups, risk scoring, real-time monitoring and structured case management can cut hours of admin from your workload.

 But your role doesn’t shrink; it shifts.
 The system may surface risk indicators, but you’re the one interpreting them.
 You’re the one explaining why a particular ownership chain matters.
 You’re the one deciding if a red flag is meaningful or simply a false positive.

-Technology gives you efficiency.
-Your judgment gives you accuracy.
-And regulators pay attention to both.
+Technology gives you efficiency but your judgment gives you accuracy – and regulators pay attention to both.

 The regulatory bar keeps rising

-You don’t need reminding that UK regulators expect more than basic checks.
+You don’t need reminding that UK regulators expect more than basic, surface-level checks.
 They want clear evidence that you understand the business you’re dealing with, that you’ve considered the money laundering risk and that you can show how you reached your decision.

 If your files demonstrate independent thought, consistent logic and accurate recording, you’re showing maturity in your AML programme.
 And that’s exactly what regulators focus on during reviews.